rskrisel/topic_modeling_workshop/README.md

                                       dim=None):

     # Combine the labels and distributions into a list of dictionaries.
+#     The zip() function takes iterables (can be zero or more), aggregates them in a tuple, and returns it.
     dicts_to_plot = []
     for _label, _distribution in zip(labels, topic_distributions):
         if not target_labels or _label in target_labels: